weewx/weewx/docs_src/upgrade.md

 ## Upgrading to V5.2

+### Python 3.7 or later is now required

+It has been 4 years since Python 3.6 reached end-of-life.

 ### Module `schema` has been relocated

 Module `schema` has been relocated such that it is now part of module `weewx`.